cyrus-and/synchttp/README.md

 Default `application/json`.

-Define the `Content-Type` to be used when sending messages to the server.
-Actually supported:
+Define the content type to be used when sending messages to the server.
+For incoming messages instead the `Content-Type` header is used.

- - `application/json` or `json`;
- - `application/x-www-form-urlencoded` or `urlencoded`.

 ##### wsContentType([contentType])

 Default `application/json`.

-Define the `Content-Type` to be used when sending/receiving messages to/from the server.
-Actually supported:
+Define the content type to be used when sending/receiving messages to/from the server.

- - `application/json` or `json`;
- - `application/x-www-form-urlencoded` or `urlencoded`.

 ##### host([host])